AdobeDocs/analytics-2.0-apis/segments-guide.md

 ### Example cURL Request

-The following example requests all segments tagged as part of the *SpringPromotion* campaign with `locale` value `en_US`, on page 0 with page size 10:
+The following example requests all segments tagged as part of the *SpringPromotion* campaign on page 0 with page size 10:

 ```